-If you have questions about the content of this report, contact the city of Corpus Christi Water Quality Hotline at (361) 826-1234.

-PLEASE SHARE INFORMATION found throughout this report with all other people who use this water, especially those who may not have received this notice directly (e.g., people in apartments, nursing homes, schools, and businesses).
+If you have questions about the content of this report, contact at 361-826-1234 found throughout this report with all other people who use this water, especially those who may not have received this notice directly le.g., people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or by distributing copies by hand or mail.